wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 From version 1.3 onwards captured data in the context of billing and shipping custom fields will display as additional billing and shipping information on order receipt page and emails.

 WooCommerce Poor Guys Swiss Knife includes, starting with v.1.4.0 the possibility to enable confirmation fields, useful in the context of added email and password custom fields, for instance.
 The standard email validation field for the email field supplied by WooCommerce within the billing section has to be activated like before.

+The companion plugin WooCommerce Rich Guys Swiss Knife allows you to add more tools to your swiss knife like custom fields on a per product and per variation basis for checkout forms and a lot more.

 Now includes translations for German and Spanish.